brunoguilherme1/Newsela-TakeHome/README.md

 * **Better Token-Level Alignment**: Currently, we rely on average word embeddings + TF-IDF.
 Using full token-level models (e.g., attention-based matching) would allow better fine-grained alignment.

 This current architecture is intentionally lightweight and fast.
-It serves as a **strong baseline** that can be extended into modern neural architectures with more compute or time.
+It serves as a **simple baseline** that can be extended into modern neural architectures with more compute or time.